-- (1) The description of the invention shall be clear and complete so that a person skilled in the art would be able to implement this invention.
-The invention shall not be in conflict with the scientifically attested laws of nature. - (2) The claims shall determine the subject to which the patent protection is requested and the scope of protection of the invention by utilising the technical features of the invention.
-The claims shall be clear and concise and supported by the description. - (3) If more than 10 claims have been included in the patent application, the applicant shall pay a fee for the 11th and each following claim in addition to the State fee to be paid for the application.
-The State fee for claims shall be paid within one month following the filing of the application.
-If the State fee for claims has not been paid within the specified time limit, it may be done within one month following the receipt of the notification regarding the failure to observe the time limits.
-Following this time limit it shall be considered that the claims for which the State fee has not been paid have not been filed. - (4) The abstract shall include only technical information which shall not be taken into account for other purposes (for example, for the determination of the scope of protection of the invention).
+(1) The description of the invention shall be clear and complete so that a person skilled in the art would be able to implement this invention.

+(11)The invention shall not be in conflict with the scientifically attested laws of nature.

+(2) The claims shall determine the subject to which the patent protection is requested and the scope of protection of the invention by utilising the technical features of the invention.
+The claims shall be clear and concise and supported by the description.

+(3) [19 November 2015]

+(4) The abstract shall include only technical information which shall not be taken into account for other purposes (for example, for the determination of the scope of protection of the invention).